Walmart Black Friday to Cyber Monday 2019: These are the best deals

 - Samsung Chromebook 3 11.6-inch for $99 (save $60)

-We'll keep an eye on all these and other deals to help you save this weekend and through Cyber Monday.
-Check out the highlights below.
+We'll keep an eye on all these and other deals to help you save through Cyber Monday.
+Check out more information about the highlights below.

 Read more: How to find the best Cyber Monday 2019 deals